GRAND RAPIDS METRO

 Let’s be straight about the model.
 Zumergy is not a licensed electrical contractor and not a utility trade ally.
 We do two things:

-• Connect you with a licensed installer partner who serves the Grand Rapids area and does the turn-key LED upgrade — fixtures, controls, and install.
+• Route the job to a licensed installer partner who serves the Grand Rapids area, files the Consumers Energy paperwork, and does the install.

-Your installer handles the work and files the rebate paperwork.
-Our help costs you nothing — the installer who takes the job pays us a referral fee, so the assessment and the introduction are free to you.
+Our help costs you nothing.
+The installer who takes the job pays us a referral fee, so the estimate and the introduction are free to you.

 The West Michigan building types we see most